confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 This example features a deployment of |cp| on Google Kubernetes Engine (GKE) leveraging |co-long| and |crep-full|, highlighting a data replication strategy to |ccloud|.
 Upon running this demo, you will have a GKE based |cp| deployment with simulated data replicating to your |ccloud| cluster.
 We will verify the replication by running client applications against the |ccloud| cluster to view the simulated data originating in the source GKE cluster.

 This demonstration builds off of the `Confluent Platform on Google Kubernetes Engine demo <https://docs.confluent.io/current/tutorials/examples/kubernetes/gke-base/docs/index.html>`__.
-If you'd like a primer on running |co-long| in GKE with lower resource requirements, start with that demo.
+If you'd like a primer on running |co-long| in GKE with lower resource requirements you can start with that demo.

 The major components of this demo are: